Hyperbolic Aware Minimization: Implicit Bias for Sparsity: Theory: Gradient flow analysis

 \paragraph{Riemannian gradient flow of HAM} In comparison, HAM speeds up learning around $0$.
-To show this, we derive its gradient flow from Eqs.~(\ref{HAM : ideal};\ref{eq : secondstep}) by writing out the iterates in sum notation and taking $\eta \rightarrow 0$.
-This gradient flow is an exact characterization of the dynamics of HAM. \begin{theorem} The gradient flow ($\eta \rightarrow 0$) of Eqs.~(\ref{HAM : ideal};\ref{eq : secondstep}) is given by:
+To show this and characterize HAM's dynamics, we derive its gradient flow from Eqs.~(\ref{eq : firststep};\ref{eq : secondstep}) by writing out the iterates in sum notation and taking the learning rate $\eta \rightarrow 0$. \begin{theorem} The Riemannian gradient flow ($\eta \rightarrow 0$) of Eqs.~(\ref{eq : firststep};\ref{eq : secondstep}) is:

 where $| \cdot |$ is applied pointwise.
-Moreover, if $\beta = 0 $, the associated Fisher information matrix is $\mathcal{I}_{\text{\upshape HAM}}(x) =\frac{1}{1 + \alpha |x| }$. \end{theorem} \textit{Proof.} This follows from writing out the sum update and then taking the limit to get an integral equation.
-The gradient flow then follows from the Leibniz rule (differentiating under integral sign).
+Moreover, if $\beta = 0 $, the inverse metric is $g^{-1}_{\text{\upshape HAM}}(\bm{\theta}) =1 + \alpha |\bm{\theta}|$. \end{theorem} \textit{Proof.} This follows from writing out the sum update and then taking the limit to get an integral equation.
+The gradient flow then follows from the Leibniz rule.
 See Theorem \ref{thm : gradient flow appendix} in the appendix. $\square$